him-agni/Event-Calender/README.md

 ### Managing Events
 - Events are displayed directly on the calendar dates
 - Currently supports one event per date
-- Events persist during your current session
+- Events persist between sessions

 ## 🎯 What I Learned